MsPASS Components#

 dask_client = mspass_client.get_scheduler()

-What that does is instantiate an instance of a MongoDB client on each worker that is kept memory resident in the worker.
+No manual plugin registration is required.
+The plugin instantiates a MongoDB client on each worker and keeps it resident in the worker’s memory.
 Further, if the worker dies the client is recreated when the scheduler relaunches the worker.
 We have found this approach is more stable and has improved the performance of parallel workflows because each worker client doesn’t normally have to create any new connections to the server.
+This worker-plugin mechanism is Dask-specific; the Spark execution path does not use it.

-All mspass functions that use database services (notably waveform data readers and writers) handle interaction with the parallel plugin automatically.
+MsPASS’s Dask-aware distributed I/O functions (notably waveform data readers and writers) handle interaction with the parallel plugin automatically.
 If you are developing a custom processing function that has a database handle as an argument you need to deal with this issue.
 The following skeleton example illustrates how to handle that situation:

 from mspasspy.util.db_utils import fetch_dbhandle